-§ 2107 - Relocation of Pipelines
+§ 2107 - Relocation Of Pipelines

-(a) The relocation of a pipeline is not considered a new or replacement pipeline.

-(b) The relocation of a pipeline will be treated as an existing pipeline.
-If the relocation of a pipeline results in a change to the pipeline profile or a change to the pipeline operations that would impact the amount released in an environmentally and ecologically sensitive area in the coastal zone, or where a release could impact an environmentally and ecologically sensitive area in the coastal zone because of the relocation, the pipeline will be required to comply with applicable parts of this Article, including but not limited to the following: Section 2117 (Risk Analysis Update And Review), and Section 2111 (Risk Analysis).
+- (a) The relocation of a pipeline is not considered a new or replacement pipeline. - (b) The relocation of a pipeline will be treated as an existing pipeline.
+If the relocation of a pipeline results in a significant change to the pipeline profile or operations, or where a release could impact an environmentally and ecologically sensitive area in the coastal zone because of the relocation, the pipeline will be required to comply with applicable parts of this Article, including but not limited to the following: Section 2117 (Risk Analysis Update And Review), and Section 2111 (Risk Analysis).